netxms/netxms-doc/admin/preface.rst

 and operation managers.

-Document contain :ref:`quick-start` chapter, that describes default installation and some simple metric configuration. :ref:`installation-and-upgrade` chapter contain more detailed information about NetXMS and its components installation and upgrade.
+Document contain :ref:`quick-start` chapter, that describes default installation and some simple metric configuration. :ref:`installation` and :ref:`upgrade` chapters contain more detailed information about NetXMS and its components installation and upgrade.
 To get familiar with main concepts of NetXMS use :ref:`concepts` chapter. :ref:`concepts` is main chapter, that provides all necessary